 Candidate without a Masters level course in computer vision, computer graphics, machine learning, applied mathematics, or a strongly correlated field would have to provide strong justification (and evidence) that they would be able to handle the maths and programming necessary to complete a PhD in this field.

-Programming experience is a particular advantage, specifically proficiency in on or more of C++ / Python / Matlab.
-All of the techniques we use build on Linear Algebra and it would be desirable for the candidate to have some experience in applied mathematics / numerical methods.
+Programming experience is a particular advantage, specifically proficiency in numerical programming in Python / C++ or similar.
+All of the techniques we use build on Linear Algebra and it would be desirable for the candidate to have experience in applied mathematics / numerical methods.

 If you meet the requirements above and are interested in vision / graphics / machine learning then please get touch by contacting me and putting “PHD POSITION” in capitals at the start of the subject line of the email; please include a copy of your CV and feel free to include your motivations for doing a PhD and any questions you would like to ask me.
 I very much look forward to hearing from you.